Sump Pump Freezing Avoidance Facts From Reliable Contractor Services

 Use to attach your 1 1/2″ PVC sump discharge to 3″ S & D Pipe If your 3″ underground pipe were to freeze this device would allow your sump pump to continue to pump water.
-These protects your basement and sump pump if the buried discharge line becomes clogged or frozen.
-This outdoor above grade in-line pipe vent allows water to escape, protecting the basement from flooding and the sump pump from burning out.
+These protect your basement and sump pump if the buried discharge line becomes clogged or frozen.
+This outdoor above-grade in-line pipe vent allows water to escape, protecting the basement from flooding and the sump pump from burning out.
 Think of it as a “emergency release: for your pressurized sump pump water when the discharge line is blocked.
 Allowing you time to unblock the line before the basement floods or the pump burns out.
 Protects your home from flooding, even in the coldest of winters.

-Reliable Contractor Services provides expert Northeast Ohio residential, commercial, municipal and industrial plumbing, drainage and foundation waterproofing services.
+Reliable Contractor Services provides expert Northeast Ohio residential, commercial, municipal, and industrial plumbing, drainage, and foundation waterproofing services.

 We also provide new technology solutions in Trenchless Pipe Replacement (to save landscaping), Sewer Jetting Vacuum Services, and Genera and Hydro Excavation.
-24/7 Emergency Services available.
-Other services include sewer cleaning and backflow devices, septic tank repair/replacement, water heaters, sump pump installation and PumpSpy sump pump monitoring system certified installer,
+24/7 Emergency Services are available.
+Other services include sewer cleaning and backflow devices, septic tank repair/replacement, water heaters, sump pump installation, and PumpSpy sump pump monitoring system certified installer,